illahi/nodefire/README.md

 #Nodefire

-This is a simulation of 'workers' processing 'tasks' from a queue.
+This is a simulation of 'workers' processing 'tasks' from a queue of data that lives in Firebase.
+A visual interface is provided.

 Make sure to "**install dependencies**".